Corporate Strategy

 (1) Economic Conditions

-Since we are actively looking to expand our operations throughout the world, demand for our products may be materially affected by worldwide economic conditions and financial crises.
-Related end-product markets for many of our products, such as the markets for smartphones and tablet PCs in which our products are used, are influenced by changes in the economic environment and are subject to inherent cyclicality.
-An economic slowdown experienced by one or more significant economies, including China or other developing economies, disruptions in supply chains, economic turmoil triggered by higher crude natural resources prices including oil prices and other price increases, continued instability in the financial or banking sectors in Europe, the United States or elsewhere, the failure of government stimulus or monetary programs (particularly in Japan or other developed economies), political instability in countries and regions around the world including Ukraine and Taiwan, or the effects of diseases could cause or contribute to a broader and longer global economic downturn.
-While we are trying to improve our production and sales management structure in order to adapt to sudden changes in demand, it is difficult to rapidly reduce our fixed costs when demand for our products declines, and this could have an adverse effect on our financial condition, operational results and cash flows.
+An economic slowdown in key economies, including China and other emerging markets, disruptions in supply chains, economic turmoil triggered by surging resource prices such as crude oil and other inflationary pressures, continued instability in the financial or banking sectors in Europe, the United States, and elsewhere, the failure of government stimulus or monetary policies in Japan and other developed countries, political instability in countries and regions around the world including Ukraine and Taiwan, and the global spread of infectious diseases could lead to a broader and prolonged downturn in the global economy.
+While our group is working to establish a production and sales management structure that can appropriately respond to sudden changes in demand, it may be difficult to promptly implement adjustments such as reducing fixed costs when demand for our products declines, which may affect our financial condition, operating results and cash flows.

 (2) Intensified Competition